James Mayer de Rothschild

-James Mayer de Rothschild (born Jakob Mayer Rothschild; 15 May 1792 – 15 November 1868) was a French banker and the founder of the French branch of the prominent Rothschild family.
-He was born in the Free City of Frankfurt in the Holy Roman Empire, and elevated to Baron in 1822.
+James Mayer de Rothschild (born Jakob Mayer Rothschild; 15 May 1792 – 15 November 1868) was a German-born banker and the founder of the French branch of the prominent Rothschild family.
+He was born in the Free City of Frankfurt in the Holy Roman Empire, and elevated to Barony in 1822.
+Although he was based in Paris, he never applied for French citizenship.

 Early life

 Rothschild was born in the Frankfurt am Main, then part of the Holy Roman Empire.
 He was the fifth son and youngest child of Mayer Amschel Rothschild and his wife, Guttle Schnapper.